 Heat brewing for parts of Northeast as rain remains scarce

-Record-challenging heat will roast parts of the Northeast through the weekend, paired with smoke and air quality concerns from wildfires burning across Canada.
+Record-challenging heat will roast parts of the Northeast this weekend to early next week, paired with smoke and air quality concerns from wildfires burning across Canada.

-Rain will continue to bypass much of the northeastern United States in the coming days as a surge of heat extends from the Upper Midwest to parts of New England, AccuWeather meteorologists say.
+Rain will continue to bypass much of the northeastern United States in the coming days as a surge of heat extends from the Upper Midwest and then focuses on parts of New England and southeastern Canada, AccuWeather meteorologists say.

 Smoke will fluctuate over the northeastern United States into next week.
 While air quality can be a major ongoing problem for some, humidity levels will remain below typical levels for August.
 The worst air quality is likely during the morning when smoke is trapped near the ground due to a common temperature phenomenon known as an inversion.

-Due to the scope of wildfires in central Canada, days with a deep blue sky in the Northeast may be extremely limited this summer.
+Due to the scope of wildfires in central Canada, days with a deep blue sky in the Northeast have been and may continue to be extremely limited this summer.

 "Much of this region will have already experienced a four- to six-day stretch of rain-free conditions, and low soil moisture will have a reflection on the humidity as a result--helping to suppress it," AccuWeather Senior Meteorologist Brett Anderson said.